 HIV is detected in the blood.
 Your doctor will compare your current measurement with previous values.

-If your viral load increases, it means the infection is getting worse.
 If the viral load drops, it means that the infection is being suppressed.

-An undetectable viral load result does not mean that you no longer have HIV in your blood.
-It simply means that the amount of HIV in the blood was too low for the test to detect.
-HIV still can be passed to another person even when the viral load cannot be detected.
+An undetectable viral load result doesn't mean that you no longer have HIV in your blood.
+It means that the amount of HIV in the blood was too low for the test to detect.

 Author: Healthwise Staff